YOUR BONUS CONTENT

 “The ring,” he said.

 He propped me upright, taking my hand.
 Pulling it from the box, he slid it down the length of my finger.
-His powers making it sparkle.
+His powers made the silver band shine and the inlaid gold strip sparkle.

 “You have no idea how much I love you,” I said.

 He lifted my chin, his face basked in a soft yellow hue.
 The tears on his cheeks shimmered.
 “I do.”

 “Is this why you’ve been acting weird?”
 Leave it to me to ruin a magical moment.

 “Weird?
 No. Performance anxiety.
 Absolutely.
 Even after a year, Griffin Smith, you make me nervous.”
 He took my hands, and if he thought he was being subtle as his thumb brushed over the ring, he was sorely mistaken.
 “Should we head back?”

 “Well, yes, you will.
 But I thought it might be nice to stay up here and enjoy the view with my fiancé.”